Geological change confirmed as a factor behind the extensive diversity in tropical rainforests

 Formation of the Andes, the Isthmus of Panama, and the drying-out of the Pebas wetland system all promoted diversification

-The research has produced a biogeographical scenario that confirms in this context the significance of the geological history of north-western South America during the late Miocene and early Pliocene periods about 5 to 10 million years ago.
+The research has produced a biogeographical scenario that confirms in this context the significance of the geological history of north-western South America during the late Miocene and early Pliocene periods about five to ten million years ago.
 "We have actually discovered that the diversification of these two plant genera took place in parallel with major geological events, namely the formation of the Andes, the drying-out of the Pebas system, and the development of a land bridge to Central America," explained Pirie.
 Cremastosperma species, for example, were able to spread into what is today the Amazon basin and diversify, once the wetlands had silted up due to the deposition of material from the rising Andes.

 One way in which diversification can be stimulated is by migration into a new ecosystem while another is adaptation to new conditions.
 "Natural changes over longer periods provide plants with a chance to adapt," added Pirie.
 On the other hand, rapid changes, such as those that have occurred in the recent past, do not give plants sufficient time to evolve.